andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 }
 ```

-For configuring a resource server the important entries are _issuer_ and _jwks_uri_.
+For configuring a resource server the important entries are _issuer_ and _jwk-set_uri_.
+As resource server only the JWT token validation is important, so it only needs to know where to load
+the public key from for validating the token signature.

-Spring Security 5 automatically configures a resource server by just specifying the _issuer_ uri value
+Spring Security 5 automatically configures a resource server by specifying the _jwk-set_ uri value
-as part of the predefined spring property _spring.security.oauth2.resourceserver.jwt.issuer-uri_
+as part of the predefined spring property _spring.security.oauth2.resourceserver.jwt.set-uri_

-To perform this step, open _application.yml__ and add the issuer uri property.
+To perform this step, open _application.yml__ and add the jwk set uri property.
 After adding this it should look like this:

 ```yaml